 “My gift both provides a source of financial security in retirement and the satisfaction of ‘paying it forward’ in gratitude for the positive impact that Princeton has had on my life.”

-With a charitable remainder trust, a donor transfers assets to Princeton University, as trustee.
-Princeton then provides regular quarterly payments, based on a percentage of the trust’s principal, to the donor and/or others for life or for a specified period.
-When the trust terminates, Princeton receives what remains -- the “charitable remainder” -- of the trust assets.
+With a charitable remainder trust, a donor transfers assets to Princeton, as trustee.
+The University then makes quarterly payments, based on a percentage of the trust’s principal, to the donor and/or others for life or for a specified period.
+When the trust terminates, Princeton receives what remains — the “charitable remainder” — of the trust assets.
 A charitable remainder annuity trust (CRAT) offers fixed payments based on initial trust value.
-A charitable remainder unitrust (CRUT) offers payments that vary according to investment performance from year to year.

 Past performance is no guarantee of future results.

-- Capital gains taxes on the sale of highly appreciated stock are reduced or eliminated.
+- Capital gains taxes on the sale of appreciated stock are reduced and deferred

-- Income tax deduction ranges from 30% to 70% of the gift amount (depending on the beneficiaries’ ages and the payout rate).
+- The income tax charitable deduction ranges from 30% to 70% of the gift amount depending on the beneficiaries’ ages and the payout rate

-- Assets are removed from the donor’s taxable estate, unless beneficiaries other than the donor and donor’s spouse are involved.
+- The assets are removed from the donor’s taxable estate unless the donor names beneficiaries other than the donor and donor’s spouse

-- When the trust is managed by Princeton University, trusts are invested in a diversified portfolio of equities and fixed income.
+- When the charitable remainder trust is managed by Princeton, the trust is invested in a diversified portfolio of equities and fixed-income products